brennoli-zhaw/ml-2-project/readme.md

 ## Interpretation and Validation
 For more details on the interpretation and validation process, please refer to the notebook.<br/>
+Most of the validation involved humans comparing the results provided the images.
+I initially thought I could compare two JSON objects: one with the valid contents of a box and one with the model's predictions.
+However, this task proved to be complex enough to be a project in itself, and I was unable to complete it. <br/>
 I was impressed with how accurately chatGPT identified the box's contents, as long as only one object changed per image.
 However, it struggled with labeling the objects correctly.
 Image resolution significantly impacted prediction accuracy; higher resolution images improved the results, while lower resolution images led to poorer predictions.<br/>
 The open-source models I tested often produced inaccurate ("hallucinated") results and struggled to interpret the imageSeries correctly, treating them as single images instead.